 The Reclamation fights to restore the exiled and rightful ruler of Amasya, and rebuild the hallowed necropolis as a place of devout worship to the gods of death and shadow.
-To this end, your figurehead Mithridates Alti has decreed that you capture Rahipmezar as your primary objective, with Karanlik Saray and Nagaskahip as secondary objectives.
+To this end, your figurehead Mithridates Alti has decreed that you capture Rahipmezar as your primary objective, with Nagaskahip and Azyrhol as secondary objectives.

 The following factions must join the Reclamation for the duration of the campaign:

 - Legions of Nagash

 - Mixed DEATH

 The following factions can choose to join this coalition for the duration of the campaign: